Hinkywan/nexplore-technical-test/README.md

     This will start the PostgreSQL database and any other services defined in the `docker-compose.yml` file.

-5. Set up the environment variables for Frontend project.
+4. Set up the environment variables for the Frontend project.
 Create a `.env` file in the `frontend` directory and add the following variables:

     ```sh
     cd ../frontend/